Mexico Travel Guide › Ensenada

 Is Ensenada safe?

 Yes.
 Ensenada has generally avoided the drug violence that has affected other parts of Mexico.
-Take the usual precautions, especially at night, and keep your valuables in room safes.
+Take the usual precautions, especially at night, and keep valuables in room safes.
 Theft of personal items from beaches does happen – never leave anything of value unattended, even on seemingly empty stretches of sand.

 - Cancun – Best Hotels